 One question I hear quite often from readers who are getting out of debt: “Which should I do first, save for retirement or pay off debt?”
 It’s a common question that leaves a lot of people confused.
 There is plenty information available on the subject.
-But no clear consensus about the best way to proceed when you’re concerned about both paying down debt and saving for retirement.
+But no clear consensus about the best way to proceed when you’re concerned about both paying down debt and saving for the future.

 Paying Off Debt or Saving For Retirement, Which is More Important?

-Paying off debt and saving for retirement are extremely important to your financial health, now and over the long term.
+Paying off debt and saving for retirement are extremely important to managing your financial health, now and over the long term.
 But is one more important than the other?

 I don’t necessarily think so.